 Kelly Fellows will develop their knowledge of Korean Peninsula issues through participation in the Pacific Forum’s Young Leaders program, research under the guidance of Pacific Forum senior staff, and the continuing series of U.S.-ROK and broader tri-/multilateral forums.

-Applications are currently closed for the Kelly Fellowship!
+Applications are currently open for the Hybrid Resident and Non-resident Kelly Fellowship!
+Applications will be accepted September 1-October 31.

 Eligibility and How to Apply: